 Piersall married his third wife, Jan, in 1982.
 In 1985 he began a long run with a drive-time talk show in Chicago, which he supplemented with a job as an outfield instructor for the Cubs.
 In 2000, he told an interviewer that he was a millionaire, a testament to clean living (ne never smoked, drank, or socialized much) and frugality.
 Piersall loved baseball, loved to fish, and loved to talk.
-In 2009, he was still doing the occasional radio show and making public appearances.
-He and Jan still lived in Chicago.
+Into his 80s, living in Chicago with Jan, he was still doing the occasional radio show and making public appearances.

 For this story I relied heavily on Piersall’s two autobiographies: Fear Strikes Out with Al Hirshberg (Atlantic, Little, Brown, 1955) and The Truth Hurts with Richard Wittingham (Contemporary, 1985).
 In addition, I utilized an extensive collection of newspapers and magazines from throughout his career, some from his Hall of Fame clipping file and others from ProQuest Historical Newspapers online.
 The important citations are in the end notes.